 Zero, one or three points?

-- Better goal difference from both group games
+b) Better goal difference from group games

-- By drawing lots
+g) By drawing lots

 If a game is tied after 60 minutes, overtime of five minutes will be played immediately after a break of three minutes.
 Both teams are to defend the same goal as they defended during the third period.
 Assuming no ongoing penalties after 60 minutes, both teams go new into overtime with four players including the goalkeeper.
 The game ends after five minutes or as soon as a goal is scored (sudden death).
 The first team to score wins the game.
 If no goal is scored during overtime, there will be game winning shots.
 Should a team refuse to play overtime, the game will be declared lost by that team.

 If a game is still tied at the end of a “sudden death”-overtime, game winning shots take place immediately.
 The centre of the ice will be dry-cleaned with the ice-cleaning machine.
 Each team appoints 5 players who are listed on the roster to take the shots.
 Any player whose penalty had not been completed at the end of the “sudden death”-overtime is not eligible for game winning shots and must remain in the penalty box or in the changing rooms.
-Also players serving penalties imposed during game winning shots must remain in the penalty box or in the changing rooms until the end of the procedure.
+Also players serving penalties imposed during shootout must remain in the penalty box or in the changing rooms until the end of the procedure.

 The referee will call the two captains to the centre of the ice and flip a coin to determine which team takes the first shot.
 The winner of the coin toss may choose whether his team will shoot first or second.
 The goalkeepers shall defend the same goal as in overtime.
 The goalkeepers may be substituted after each shot.
 The shots will be taken in accordance with rule 509 of the IIHF Official Rule Book.
 The players of both teams will take the shots alternately until a decisive goal is scored.
 The remaining shots will not be taken.

 If the result is still tied after 5 shots by each team, the procedure shall continue with a tie- break by one player for each team.
 Either the same or new players can be appointed to take the shots.
 It is also possible for the same player to always take the shots.
-The tie-break shots are started by the team that shot second in the game winning shots.
+The tie-break shots are started by the team that shot second in the shootout.
 The game ends as soon as a duel of two players brings the decisive result.

 The official scorekeeper will record all shots by indicating the players, goalkeepers and goals scored.
 Only the decisive goal will count in the result of the game.
 It shall be credited to the scoring player.
-If a team declines to participate in game winning shots the game will be declared lost for that team.
+If a team declines to participate in shootout the game will be declared lost for that team.
 If a player declines to take a shot, it will be declared as “no score” for his team.